eggplants/wbsv-cli/README.md

 - `wbsv`("Wabisavi", "わびさび", stands for "WayBack machine SavepageNow") is...

-  - CLI tool for save webpage on Wayback Machine forever.
+  - CLI tool for saving webpage on Wayback Machine forever.
   - Enables you to **save all URIs** in a webpage forever on [Wayback Machine](https://archive.org/web/).

 # DEMO